Nr. 1 Gonzaga hits USD once again - The Media Times

-Joel Ayayi recorded 20 points and seven rebounds as high-ranking Gonzaga of the San Diego, 94-50 West Coast race, on Thursday night.
+Joel Ayayi recorded 20 points and six rebounds as a top-seeded Gonzaga San Diego 94-50 in the West Coast Conference on Thursday night.

 Filip Petrusev scored 17 points on 7-of-10 shooting while the Bulldogs (17-1, 3-0 WCC) won their ninth straight contest.
 Admon Gilder scored 12 points and Corey Kispert added 10 while Gonzaga defeated San Diego for the 11th consecutive time and 22nd in the past 23 meetings.